knowink-dev/epulse-dev-challenge/README.md

 also give you an introduction into the types of problems we solve at KnowInk.
 Your solution will be evaluated based on the ability to produce intended results, cleanliness, adherence to best practices, maintainability, and readability.
-You should write code as though this is an actual assignment.
+Write this code as if you were submitting production quality code for a code review process.

 # The challenge